Have you had too much fun in the sun and are now looking for ways to treat sunburn fast in the comfort of your home?

 You could also add lavender oil to your bath as long as it is thoroughly mixed into a carrier oil before adding it to the water.

-- This article on What Does Dry Brushing Do for the Body
+- What Does Dry Brushing Do for the Body

 Black Tea Compress